Quick answer

 Join as a Founding Member

 Lock in $49 DEXA scans for life.
 Join the Founding Member List before booking opens in Irvine.
-Your standard body composition scan price will never increase.
+Your standard body composition scan price will never increase, subject to additional terms.
 Expected regular pricing after launch starts at $89 per scan.

 • $49 scans for life